seve-andre/OOP20-alt-sim/README_ENG.md

 <p>
     AirLine Traffic Simulator is a videogame inspired by <a href="https://www.youtube.com/watch?v=KTH084KeFBc"><strong>Flight Control</strong></a>
     for AirLine traffic management.
 User goal is to <strong>land as many airplanes as possible</strong> without any collisions (cause game ending).
-    Airplanes spawn into the map progressively. <strong>User is in charge of airplanes movement</strong>, mouse drawing their routes.
-Game difficulty increases with increasing number of airplanes landed
+    Airplanes spawn into the map progressively. <strong>User is in charge of airplanes movement</strong>, mouse drawing their routes. game difficulty increases with increasing number of airplanes landed
   </p>